Skip to main content

 3. Linking and citation of examples

-Individual counterpoint examples on this website can be referred to or cited directly using stable and easily deducible links.
-Each example is assigned a unique editorial number (from 1 to 247), reflecting its order of appearance in the manuscript, and is presented within a specific chapter and manuscript folio.
+Individual counterpoint examples presented on this website may be cited or referred to through stable and systematically deducible links.
+Each example is assigned a unique editorial number (1–247), corresponding to its order of appearance in the manuscript, and is situated within a specific chapter and manuscript folio.

-In practice, chapter and folio references correspond to existing page URLs determined by the structure of the website.
-Each chapter is presented as an index page listing its folios, and each folio appears on its own page.
-To link to a specific example, it therefore suffices to append the corresponding example reference to the end of the relevant folio page URL.
-For instance, since Example 125 appears on folio 38r of Chapter One, it may be accessed directly via:
+In practical terms, chapter and folio references correspond to the internal URL structure of the site.
+Each chapter is presented as an index page listing its folios, while each folio is accessible as an individual page.
+Direct linking to a specific example is achieved by appending the example reference to the corresponding folio URL.
+For instance, since Example 125 appears on folio 38r of Chapter One, it may be accessed via:

 https://lusitano.improvisedcounterpoint.com/chapter-one/f-38r#ex125

-All such links point to the complete set of newly recorded instrumental realisations forming the Corpus of Recorded Counterpoint Examples, which includes all the improvised counterpoint examples from chapters 1–4.
-This ensures stable and unambiguous references, independently of the availability of MIDI realisations or the partial ensemble recordings by Les Sacqueboutiers.
+All such links point to the complete set of newly recorded instrumental realisations forming part of the six-volume Corpus of Recorded Counterpoint Examples, which documents the improvised counterpoint examples from chapters 1–4.
+This ensures stable and unambiguous reference to the sounding realisations of the examples, independently of the availability of MIDI renderings or the partial ensemble recordings by Les Sacqueboutiers.

 Recommended citation format